albertosaurus/power_enum_2/README.md

 * Subsequent Updates Copyright (c) 2011 Arthur Shagall

 Released under the MIT License.
 See the LICENSE file for more details.

+## Contributing

+Contributions are welcome.
+However, before issuing a pull request, please make sure of the following:

+* All specs are passing.
+* Any new features have test coverage.
+* Anything that breaks backward compatibility has a very good reason for doing so.